ssloxford/they-see-me-rollin/README.md

 #### Section 7.1 - Targeting Object Detection

-The folder `object_detection` contains the source code we used in `Section 6.2 - Accuracy of the Shutter Model` and `Section 7.1 - Targeting Object Detection`.
+The folder `object_detection` contains the source code we used in `Section 6.2 - Accuracy of the Shutter Model`,  `Section 7.1 - Targeting Object Detection` and `Section 8.2 - Deep Learning Based Detection`.

 #### Section 7.2 - Comparison with Blinding Attack